 The Benefits of Physical Therapy for Athletes

 More and more, as baby boomers reach their golden years, adults participate in marathons and group interval training workouts, and children dedicate themselves to high-level organized sports.
 There are more athletes across the country than ever.
 Whether you enjoy recreational paddle ball, high-intensity Crossfit, or playing simultaneously on three different travel teams, if you engage in any activities, sports, or exercises requiring strength, speed, force, and stamina, you are an athlete.
-Athletes across the spectrum need medical care to stay in peak form and able to participate in the activities they love without pain.
+People across the spectrum need medical care to stay in peak form and be able to participate in the activities they love without pain.
 Enter physical therapy – “PT” for short.

 What is Physical Therapy?